4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/heap/README.md

 Further, this operation, without augmentation, would take O(n) due to having to search for the object to begin with (see under Notes).

-One can circumvent the lack of such operations by simply removing and re-inserting (albeit, still O(n)).
+One can circumvent the lack of such operations by simply removing and re-inserting (albeit, still O(n) due to removing of arbitrary node).

 **This is worth a mention:** <br>
 In cases like Dijkstra algorithm, there is no need to strictly maintain V nodes in the priority queue for O(nlogn).